hyperledger/fabric-rfcs/text/0011-block-dissemination.md

 ```

-While the membership layer maintains information that is channel independent such as identity to endpoint mapping and whether certain peers are dead or alive, the channel layer maintains information that is channel-scoped, such as the ledger heights and chaincodes installed that peers publish to one another, as well as which peers participate in the various channels.
+While the [membership layer](https://github.com/hyperledger/fabric/tree/master/gossip/discovery) maintains information that is channel independent such as identity to endpoint mapping and whether certain peers are dead or alive, the [channel layer](https://github.com/hyperledger/fabric/tree/master/gossip/gossip/channel) maintains information that is channel-scoped, such as the ledger heights and chaincodes installed that peers publish to one another, as well as which peers participate in the various channels.

 Even though a peer maintains long lasting connections to all peers known to it, it disseminates information about itself to all eligible peers via epidemic dissemination by having peers gossip with each other.
+This is done via the [message dissemination layer](https://github.com/hyperledger/fabric/tree/master/gossip/gossip) which mainly includes routing rules based on information from the membership layer and the [identity layer](https://github.com/hyperledger/fabric/tree/master/gossip/identity).

 When a peer broadcasts a message proclaiming some information about itself, it puts its unique identity identifier into the message and signs it.
-Whenever a peer receives such a message, it performs an in-memory of the full identity of the peer according to the identity identifier, and validates the signature of the message.
-This calls for the need of a component that replicates known identities among peers, and is termed the identity store.
+Whenever a peer receives such a message, it performs an in-memory lookup of the full identity of the peer according to the identity identifier, and validates the signature of the message using the identity layer.

-Now, possessing the ability to communicate with peers, authenticate their messages and determine which peers are alive and what channels they belong to, gossip can finally be used for peer to peer block dissemination.
+Now, possessing the ability to communicate with peers, authenticate their messages and determine which peers are alive and what channels they belong to, gossip can finally be used for peer to peer block dissemination which is actually implemented as additional instances of routing rules and data structures within the message dissemination layer.

 Recall that in Hyperledger Fabric, blocks are produced by the ordering service but are consumed by peers in order to build the world state which is essential for smart contract execution.